neurogenetics/APOE_genotypes/README.md

 ### [2.
 Generating PLINK Output](#2)
 ### [3.
 Generating APOE Genotypes per Sample using Python](#3)

+Planned additions
+- Separate by case-control and report percentages of both

 <a id="1"></a>
 ## 1. Background Information